mobiletoly/kmpertrace/README.md

 6. **Visualize with the CLI (interactive mode)**

    We have experimental interactive mode in kmpertrace-cli.
-E.g. to run it for adb events you can
+E.g. to run it for adb logs you can
    run:

    ```bash